MicrosoftDocs/entra-docs/docs/external-id/external-identities-pricing.md

 #customer intent: As a Microsoft Entra tenant administrator, I want to link my tenant to an Azure subscription, so that I can take advantage of the monthly active users (MAU) billing model and activate MAU billing for guest user collaboration.
 ---

-# Billing model for Microsoft Entra External ID
+# Pricing structure and billing model for Microsoft Entra External ID

 [!INCLUDE [applies-to-workforce-external](./includes/applies-to-workforce-external.md)]